Dogs and Conkers – What Happens If My Dog Eats a Conker?

-Conkers may be fun to play with for children and adults and are associated with the changing of the seasons from summer to autumn, but conkers are highly poisonous to dogs if they are chewed or ingested.
-Although poisoning is thankfully fairly uncommon it is important to be aware of the dangers – Holidays4Dogs finds out why.
+Conkers have been a feature of streets and playgrounds for generations and these impressive seeds mark the changing of seasons from summer, to autumn.
+However, conkers are highly poisonous to dogs if they are chewed, or ingested.
+While poisoning is fairly uncommon, it is important to be aware of the dangers – Holidays4Dogs finds out why.

-Conkers contain a chemical called Aesculin, which is found in all parts of the horse chesnut tree and which is toxic to dogs.
-Dogs would normally need to ingest several conkers to suffer serious damage, but nevertheless, vets across the UK do see quite a few cases during late summer and autumn.
+These large, shiny seeds contain a chemical called Aesculin, which is found in all parts of the horse chestnut tree and is toxic to dogs.
+Dogs would normally need to ingest several conkers to suffer serious damage.
+Nevertheless, vets across the UK do see quite a few cases during late summer and autumn.
+Deer are able to eat cockers without any ill effects and squirrels can eat them in small quantities or, stash them away in their winter larder.

-Dogs love foraging in autumn leaves where often conkers may be lurking.
-Some breeds, such as Labradors and other hunting dogs, may be more inclined to pick up items from the ground and if you weren’t aware that conkers can be toxic to dogs, you may even throw them for your dog to retrieve.
-This happened recently in a case where children were innocently throwing conkers for the family dog to play with.
+Dogs just love foraging in long grass and woodland undergrowth, but this is where conkers may be hiding – under the soft blanket of autumn leaves.
+Some breeds, such as Labradors and other hunting dogs, may be more inclined to pick up items from the ground.
+Some owners may not be aware that conkers can be dogs.
+Many may even throw them for their dog to retrieve – but this is definitely not to be advised.

-Signs of conker poisoning can occur between one and six hours after the dog has ingested them; however, this can be delayed for up to two days, so if you suspect your dog has chewed or eaten anything from a horse chestnut tree, it is important to seek veterinary advice.
+Signs of conker poisoning can occur between one and six hours after the dog has ingested them.
+However, symptoms can also occur up to two days later.
+If you suspect your dog has chewed, or eaten conkers – or, anything from a horse chestnut tree, it is important to seek veterinary advice straight away.

-Treatment is one of supporting the dog, along with medication to induce vomiting and possibly gastric lavage (rinsing of the stomach).
-The dog may also be put on a drip to replenish fluids lost from this process.
+Treatment is one of supporting the dog with medication to induce vomiting and possibly gastric lavage – (rinsing of the stomach).
+In order to replenish fluids lost from this process, the dog may be hooked up to an an intravenous drip.

-Conkers can also cause intestinal blockages, so while autumn is a fun time for dogs; it can also pose problems for inquisitive and playful ones, so take care with your pooch if you are planning a family conker hunt.
+Conkers can also cause intestinal blockages.
+Therefore, while autumn is a fun time for dogs; it can also pose problems for inquisitive and playful ones.
+Do take extra care with your pooch, if you are planning a family conker hunt.